node-fetch/node-fetch/README.md

 ##### Default Headers

 If no values are set, the following request headers will be sent automatically:

+[TODO]: # ("we always said content-length will be "automatically calculated, if possible" in the default header section, but we never explain what's the condition for it to be calculated, and that chunked transfer-encoding will be used when they are not calculated or supplied." - "Maybe also add Transfer-Encoding: chunked?
+That header is added by Node.js automatically if the input is a stream, I believe.")

 Header            | Value
 ----------------- | --------------------------------------------------------